Version Control For Coaching

 Factors to Consider When Selecting a Version Control Solution

-- Collaboration Features: Look for tools that facilitate real-time collaboration and communication.
+Collaboration Features: For team coaching, the tool should facilitate real-time collaboration and communication.

 Popular Tools and Their Features